artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 Add a new child description
 ---------------------------

-A :term:`child descriptions <child record>` is an archival description that is part of a larger hierarchy, often a :term:`fonds` or :term:`collection`.
+A :term:`child description <child record>` is an archival description that is part of a larger hierarchy, often a :term:`fonds` or :term:`collection`.
 A child record refers to a description of the :term:`archival unit` that is one :term:`level of description` lower than the current unit - for example, if a